aar0m/weight-tracker/README.md

 5. **View Weight** - *shows average weight based on chosen option (day, week, month)*
 6. **Exit** - *exits the program*

-For convenience, all calorie and weight sheets are stored in directories `/calorie-sheets` and `/weight-sheets`
+For convenience, all calorie and weight sheets are stored in the `/tracker-sheets` directory.

+## v1.3.1 Bugfix
+- Added exception to `FileNotFound` Error
+- Added exception handling for instances where `weight20XX.csv` doesn't exist
+- Moved sheets to new folder `/tracker-sheets`

+## v1.3.0 Update
+- Added feature to view average weight for the current month (`summWeighMonth()`)
+- Added feature to view average weight over the year and average monthly weight (`summWeightYear()`)
+- Added calendar weight (`summWeightCalendar()`)
+- Monthly now provides average difference

 ## v1.2.0 Update
 - Added **View Weight** interface so user can now choose to view day-of weight (`summWeightToday()`) or average weight over the week (`summWeightWeek()`)